flame-code/FLAME/docs/installation.rst

 http://bigdft.org/

 Installation of python is required.
-Currently, the only python 2.7 is supported.
-Future versions of FLAME will support python3
+Currently, only python 2.7 is supported.
+Future releases of FLAME will support python 3

 =========================
 Installing FLAME on Linux